 The lab is a facility maintained by the working group ‘Exploration of Thermal Geosystems’ of section 4.8.
 The lab produces data that are part of projects related to the analysis of the Earth temperature field.
-Thermal conductivity and thermal diffusivity of dry and saturated rocks are measured under ambient laboratory conditions using the optical scanning technology (Thermal conductivity scanner, TCS)
+We measure thermal conductivity (TC), thermal diffusivity (TD) or volumetric heat capacity (RHOC) of dry and saturated rocks or geomaterials under ambient laboratory or in-situ temperature conditions.
+The following devices are available for measurements:

 - Thermal conductivity scanner (TCS, for TC/TD, ambient laboratory conditions)

 - Needle probe, transient line source (MP2, ambient p, T up to 50°C)

 - Hotdisc, transient plane source (TPS1500, ambient p, T up to 600 °C)

 - Laser-flash analysis (LFA 457, for TD, RHOC, ambient p, T up to 1100 °C)

 We have a laboratory device in the testing that based on a modified pulse method and allows for dry and saturated rocks measurements at simultaneously raised pressure and temperature, respectively.